 4.1.
 Demographic Characteristics of Farmers

 The demographic characteristics of smallholder farmers are crucial for understanding their profiles and backgrounds.
 Table 1 below presents the demographic data of the farmers involved in this study.
-The results indicate that women comprise the majority of the farming population, at 68%.
+The results indicate that women comprise the majority of the farming population at 68%.
 This is not surprising, given that many men in the province migrate to urban areas for employment in the non-agricultural sector.
-These findings align with Nyang’au et al. [72] and Mdoda et al. [62] who suggest men have left to pursue quicker-paying jobs in cities, partly due to reduced landholding resulting from the land distribution framework.
+These findings align with Nyang’au et al. [72] and Mdoda et al. [62], who suggest men have left to pursue quicker-paying jobs in cities, partly due to reduced landholding resulting from the land distribution framework.
 The average age of farmers in this study is 43 years, suggesting that most smallholder farmers are middle-aged and possess the physical stamina needed for agricultural work.
 This observation is consistent with the findings of Okello et al. [73] and Mdoda et al. [67], which indicate that the majority of smallholder farming in Africa is carried out by energetic middle-aged individuals who are willing to take risks for potentially high returns and are inclined to adopt technology to boost productivity and profits.
-This demographic benefits the study, as these farmers are familiar with innovative technologies that mitigate climate change and enhance productivity.
+This demographic benefits the study as these farmers are familiar with innovative technologies that mitigate climate change and enhance productivity.
 Most farmers have completed secondary education, averaging 11 years of schooling.
 This level of education indicates literacy, which is vital for farmers as it aids in interpreting climate information, accessing resources, and employing innovative farming techniques.
 These findings are in line with those of Mdoda et al. [67], Amir et al. [74], Mutunga et al. [75], and Mujuru et al. [61], who emphasize that extending years of schooling is essential for enhancing farmers’ knowledge and skills.
 The average household size is six people, which is a proxy for family labor.
 This larger family size is beneficial, providing essential labor for farming activities.
 A large family enables farmers to rely on relatives for labor, increasing productivity and reducing transaction costs.
 The average monthly income, which includes social security and farm earnings, is ZAR 4869.43, an important figure for supporting farm operations and covering household expenses.

 Table 1.
 Demographic characteristics of smallholder farmers.